core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Multicast communication topology: this document considers both 1-to-N (one sender and multiple recipients) and M-to-N (multiple senders and multiple recipients) communication topologies.
 The 1-to-N communication topology is the simplest group communication scenario that would serve the needs of a typical Low-power and Lossy Network (LLN).
 Examples of use cases that benefit from secure group communication are provided in {{sec-use-cases}}.

     In a 1-to-N communication model, only a single client transmits data to the group, in the form of request messages; in an M-to-N communication model (where M and N do not necessarily have the same value), M group members are clients.
-According to {{RFC7390}}, any possible proxy entity is supposed to know about the clients in the group and to not perform aggregation of response messages from multiple servers.
+According to {{I-D.dijk-core-groupcomm-bis}}, any possible proxy entity is supposed to know about the clients in the group and to not perform aggregation of response messages from multiple servers.
 Also, every client expects and is able to handle multiple response messages associated to a same request sent to the group.

 * Group size: security solutions for group communication should be able to adequately support different and possibly large groups.
 The group size is the current number of members in a group.
 In the use cases mentioned in this document, the number of clients (normally the controlling devices) is expected to be much smaller than the number of servers (i.e. the controlled devices).
 A security solution for group communication that supports 1 to 50 clients would be able to properly cover the group sizes required for most use cases that are relevant for this document.
 The maximum group size is expected to be in the range of 2 to 100 devices.
 Groups larger than that should be divided into smaller independent groups.